planetlambert/turing/GUIDE.md

 > These results have valuable applications.
 In particular, it can be shown (§11) that the Hilbertian Entscheidungsproblem can have no solution.

-**The point of the paper**.
+Here Turing reveals **the point of the paper**.
 All of this work is to serve the purpose of giving a result to [the Entscheidungsproblem](https://en.wikipedia.org/wiki/Entscheidungsproblem) (in English "the *decision* problem").
 We will talk in depth about the Entscheidungsproblem later in [section 11](./GUIDE.md#section-11---application-to-the-entscheidungsproblem), but here is a short description for now:

 The decision problem asks if it is possible for there to be an algorithm that decides if a logic statement is **provable** from a set of axioms, for every possible statement.
-Again, a description of the algorithm:
+Again, a shortened description of the algorithm:

 - Input: A logic statement, and a set of axioms
 - Output: A proof of the statement's truth (or falsity) based on the set of axioms